akaroth/partior/README.md

 The quorum node has the following feature

-* PoW consensus has been replaced with other consesus protocol like IBFT,raft or QBFT.
+* PoW consensus has been replaced with other consesus protocol like IBFT,raft or QBFT. (_In the GoQuorum PoA consensus protocols, a group of nodes in the network act as validators (IBFT and QBFT), verifiers (Raft) or signers (Clique).
+Existing validators, verifiers, or signers vote to add or remove network nodes._)
 * The P2P layer allows only permissioned nodes.
 * Gas pricing is removed.
 But the concept of gas still remains.
 * The state patricia trie is split into 2 . the public and the private trie